About Gender-Based Violence

 The United Nations defines gender-based violence as any act that “results in, or is likely to result in, physical, sexual or psychological harm or suffering to women, including threats of such acts, coercion or arbitrary deprivations of liberty, whether occurring in public or in private life.”
 Gender-based violence is largely male-patterned violence and can include the victimization of women, girls, men, boys, adolescents, and lesbian, gay, transgender, and gender non-conforming people.

 Why do Some Men Use Violence Against Women and How Can We Prevent It?
-Qualitative Findings from the United Nations Multi-Country Study on Men and Violence in Asia and the Pacific, 2013
+Quantitative Findings from the United Nations Multi-Country Study on Men and Violence in Asia and the Pacific, 2013